-The Office of Academic Services provides free tutoring, workshops, and professional guidance.
-Tutoring is available in writing, mathematics, science, and technology courses, as well as for helping students develop general study skills and prepare for CLAST and other examinations.
+Tutoring is available in writing, mathematics, science, and technology courses, as well as for helping students develop general study skills.
 Tutoring is conducted on an individual basis or may be arranged for groups of students who require the same level and type of assistance.
 Depending on the subject area, tutoring may also be provided by peer students who have excelled in specific academic subjects.
 Tutoring is not available for NSU placement tests or CLEP examinations.

 The goal of tutoring is to help students become independent learners.
-Students are expected to come to tutoring sessions prepared to work by having attended class and attempted homework assignments or completed drafts of papers.
-On-campus tutoring resources available from the Office of Academic Services' main location in Parker Building Suite 100 include supplemental videos and software for most math courses that may be checked out or used on site.
-The Parker Building computer lab offers computer tutorials for mathematics, grammar, and composition skills.
+Students are expected to come to tutoring sessions prepared to work by having attempted attended class and homework assignments or completed drafts of papers.
+Oncampus tutoring resources available from the Office of Academic Services' main location in Parker Building Suite 100 include supplemental videos and software for most math courses.
+These resources may be checked out or used on site.
+The Learning Lab offers computer tutorials for mathematics, grammar, and composition skills.
 Students may also use the lab for researching and writing papers.

 Writing tutors assist students in the various stages of the writing process, including brainstorming, planning, organizing, and revising.
 In addition, writing tutors help students work on grammar and sentence structure.
 Although tutors do not edit papers, they will assist students in learning how to improve their papers and become better editors and proofreaders.
-For more information about tutoring services, including online resources for students whose schedules prevent regular campus or site visits, call 954-262-8350 (1-800-338-4723, ext.
-8350) or go to: